redhat-openstack/website/source/uncategorized/rdo-manager-architecture-overview.html.md

 *   A set of configuration files and scripts which contain OS image building rules and service configuration rules
 *   The upstream program within the OpenStack project which develops the various scripts and utilities which are combined to deliver the complete software solution.

 The design pattern, where a sophisticated, general-purpose OpenStack instance is created by, and then runs on top of, a simpler, single-purpose deployment instance of OpenStack, is what gives TripleO its name.
-It is short for OpenStack On OpenStack.
+It is short for *OpenStack On OpenStack*.

 ## Benefits

 Using RDO Manager’s combination of OpenStack components, and their APIs, as the infrastructure to deploy and operate OpenStack itself delivers several benefits:

-RDO Manager’s APIs \*are\* the OpenStack APIs.
+*   RDO Manager’s APIs \*are\* the OpenStack APIs.
 They’re well maintained, well documented, and come with client libraries and command line tools.
 Users who invest time in learning about RDO manager’s APIs are also learning about OpenStack itself, and users who are already familiar with OpenStack will find a great deal in RDO Manager that they already understand.
-Using the OpenStack components allows more rapid feature development of RDO Manager than might otherwise be the case; RDO Manager automatically inherits all the new features which are added to Glance, Heat etc., even when the developer of the new feature didn’t explicitly have TripleO and RDO Manager in mind.
-The same applies to bug fixes and security updates.
-When OpenStack developers fix bugs in the common components, those fixes are inherited by RDO Manager Users’ can invest time in integrating their own scripts and utilities with RDO Manager’s APIs with some confidence.
+*   Using the OpenStack components allows more rapid feature development of RDO Manager than might otherwise be the case; RDO Manager automatically inherits all the new features which are added to Glance, Heat etc., even when the developer of the new feature didn’t explicitly have TripleO and RDO Manager in mind.
+*   The same applies to bug fixes and security updates.
+When OpenStack developers fix bugs in the common components, those fixes are inherited by RDO Manager
+*   Users’ can invest time in integrating their own scripts and utilities with RDO Manager’s APIs with some confidence.
 Those APIs are cooperatively maintained and developed by the OpenStack community.
 They’re not at risk of being suddenly changed or retired by a single controlling vendor.
-For developers, tight integration with the openstack APIs provides a solid architecture, which has gone through extensive community review.
+*   For developers, tight integration with the openstack APIs provides a solid architecture, which has gone through extensive community review.

 It should be noted that not everything in RDO Manager is a reused OpenStack element.
 The Tuskar API, for example (which lets users design the workload cloud that they want to deploy), is found in RDO Manager but not, so far at least, in a typical Openstack instance.
 The Tuskar API is described in more detail below.

-Deploying the workload cloud with RDO Manager
+## Deploying the workload cloud with RDO Manager

-To begin using RDO Manager, it is necessary to install the deployment cloud (sometimes referred to as the undercloud).
+To begin using RDO Manager, it is necessary to install the deployment cloud (sometimes referred to as the *undercloud*).
 The deployment cloud is a working instance of OpenStack, typically on a single machine.
-It is somewhat limited, because it only really exists for a single purpose: to deploy, and then manage, the workload cloud (sometimes referred to as the overcloud).
+It is somewhat limited, because it only really exists for a single purpose: to deploy, and then manage, the workload cloud (sometimes referred to as the *overcloud*).

 In RDO Manager, installing and configuring the deployment cloud is done using a script called instack.
 Detailed instructions are included in the QuickStart link at the head of this document.

-The setup that instack carries out includes: Installing the required software to run the deployment cloud and configuring services Populating the Tuskar DB with default roles Setting a flavor management policy for the installation Downloading, or building, OS images Uploading those images into Glance.
+The setup that instack carries out includes:

+*   Installing the required software to run the deployment cloud and configuring services
+*   Populating the Tuskar DB with default roles
+*   Setting a flavor management policy for the installation
+*   Downloading, or building, OS images
+*   Uploading those images into Glance.

 When instack has set up the deployment cloud, the user has a single machine which is running a collection of core OpenStack services, and a couple of other services.
 The easiest way to understand all of these is to walk through the process of using them to define, prepare for, then deploy and monitor, the workload cloud.

-Hardware discovery
+## Hardware discovery

 Deploying the workload cloud requires suitable hardware.
 The first task is to register the available hardware with Ironic, OpenStack’s equivalent of a hypervisor for managing baremetal servers.
 The sequence of events is pictured below.

-The user, via the TripleO UI, the command-line tools, or through direct API calls, registers the power management credentials for a node with Ironic.
-The user then instructs Ironic to reboot the node Because the node is new, and not already fully registered, there are no specific PXE-boot instructions for it.
-In that case, the default action is to boot into a discovery ramdisk The discovery ramdisk probes the hardware on the node and gathers facts, including the number of CPU cores, the local disk size and the amount of RAM.
-The ramdisk posts the facts to the discoverd API Discoverd matches the hardware facts it has received with the node whose power management details are already registered with Ironic, and updates the Ironic DB, completing the registration of the node.
+*   The user, via the TripleO UI, the command-line tools, or through direct API calls, registers the power management credentials for a node with Ironic.
+*   The user then instructs Ironic to reboot the node
+*   Because the node is new, and not already fully registered, there are no specific PXE-boot instructions for it.
+In that case, the default action is to boot into a discovery ramdisk
+*   The discovery ramdisk probes the hardware on the node and gathers facts, including the number of CPU cores, the local disk size and the amount of RAM.
+*   The ramdisk posts the facts to the discoverd API
+*   Discoverd matches the hardware facts it has received with the node whose power management details are already registered with Ironic, and updates the Ironic DB, completing the registration of the node.

-Understanding roles
+## Understanding roles

 Roles are stored in the Tuskar DB, and are used through interaction with the Tuskar API.
 A role brings together three things:

-An image; the software to be installed on a node A flavor; the size of node suited to the role A set of heat templates; instructions on how to configure the node for its task
+*   An image; the software to be installed on a node
+*   A flavor; the size of node suited to the role
+*   A set of heat templates; instructions on how to configure the node for its task

-In the case of the “Compute” role: the image must contain all the required software to boot an OS and then run the KVM hypervisor and the Nova compute service the flavor (at least for a deployment which isn’t a simple proof of concept), should specify that the machine has enough CPU capacity and RAM to host several VMs concurrently the Heat templates will take care of ensuring that the Nova service is correctly configured on each node when it first boots.
+In the case of the “Compute” role:

+*   the image must contain all the required software to boot an OS and then run the KVM hypervisor and the Nova compute service
+*   the flavor (at least for a deployment which isn’t a simple proof of concept), should specify that the machine has enough CPU capacity and RAM to host several VMs concurrently
+*   the Heat templates will take care of ensuring that the Nova service is correctly configured on each node when it first boots.

 The roles in the current version of RDO Manager aren’t intended to be very customisable.
 The associated image can be updated, to allow for newer images with bug fixes, and the associated flavors can be changed (unless the deployment is only a proof of concept - see below), but the Heat templates which configure a node for its role cannot easily be altered, neither can roles be added or removed.

 In principle, a user might create their own role definition which did just about anything; they could even be used to deploy something other than an OpenStack workload cloud.
 However, the inter-related OS images (composed from TripleO image elements) and instance configuration rules (contained in TripleO Heat templates) are complex.
 A small amount of changes could prevent them from adding up to an operational workload cloud.
 Roles are used when the user designs the workload cloud they wish to deploy, which is described in a later section.

-Managing flavors
+## Managing flavors

 When users are creating virtual machines (VMs) in an OpenStack cloud, the flavor that they choose specifies the capacity of the VM which should be created.
 The flavor defines the CPU count, the amount of RAM, the amount of disk space etc..
 As long as the cloud has enough capacity to grant the user’s wish, and the user hasn’t reached their quota limit, the flavor acts as a set of instructions on exactly what kind of VM to create on the user’s behalf.